Corporate compliance practice — Anguita Osorio.

 Corporate Compliance

 Corporate compliance is the set of policies, procedures and controls an organization implements to prevent, detect and respond to breaches of law, sector regulation and internal ethical standards.
 In Chile, its regulatory core is Law 20.393 on corporate criminal liability, expanded by Law 21.595 on economic crimes.
-Anguita Osorio designs, implements and certifies compliance programmes anchored on the prevention model required by these statutes.
+Anguita Osorio designs, implements and independently evaluates compliance programmes anchored on the prevention model required by these statutes.

 Scope and addressees